Customise Consent Preferences

 What is .NET Framework in C?#

-1. Common Language Runtime (CLR): The runtime engine that takes care of memory management, security, and exception handling.
+1. Common Language Runtime (CLR) - the execution engine that manages memory, security, and exception handling.

 .NET Framework Architecture (With Diagram)